hdShang/arxiv-daily/docs/cs-AI/2025-06-14/papers/250612320v1-the-foundation-cracks-a-comprehensive-study-on-bugs-and-testing-prac.md

 ---
 layout: default
-title: The Foundation Cracks: A Comprehensive Study on Bugs and Testing Practices in LLM Libraries
+title: "The Foundation Cracks: A Comprehensive Study on Bugs and Testing Practices in LLM Libraries"
 ---

 # The Foundation Cracks: A Comprehensive Study on Bugs and Testing Practices in LLM Libraries